 Easy love.
 Validation.
 Sanctuary.
 Belonging.

-It slowed her down, it tired her out and it kept her stuck.
+She wore her baggage on the outside.
+It slowed her down, tired her out and kept her stuck.
 The perfect alibi for a sad, heavy and stagnant existence.

 And I do it because here’s what I know to be true: